 Why everyone is so paranoid about going gluten free - and should you be?

-Bread, cakes, Easter eggs, chicken nuggets: the global gluten-free foods market is estimated to reach a whopping 7.59 billion USD by 2020, growing the fastest in Europe.
-Some restaurants have a no gluten allowed policy.
+Bread, cakes, Easter eggs, chicken nuggets: the global gluten free foods market is estimated to reach a whopping 7.59 billion USD by 2020, growing the fastest in Europe.
+There are restaurants where no gluten is allowed through the doors.
 You can even go on a GF holiday.

 Once, these gluten-less foods were a necessity for the 1-in-100 people with coeliac disease, an autoimmune disorder that virtually destroys the intestinal tract when gluten is present.
 The disease leads to malabsorption of nutrients, increasing the risk of osteoporosis, infertility and even cancers.
-Sometimes, cutting it out doesn’t stop the problems for people with coeliac disease: between two to five percent of coeliacs have a refractory coeliac disease, where the gut is so damaged by gluten that it no longer responds to gluten-free diet alone.
+Sometimes, cutting it out doesn’t stop the problems for people with coeliac disease: between two to five per cent of coeliacs have refractory coeliac disease, where the gut is so damaged by gluten that it no longer responds to gluten free diet alone.

 But humans have been consuming gluten for hundreds of years.
-Gluten is made up of two protein groups - gliadin and glutenin.
-When flour and water are combined these proteins come together to make a sticky dough.
+It’s made up of two protein groups - gliadin and glutenin.
+These come together when flour and water are combined to make a sticky dough.
 Now, however, a GF diet has become a “healthy” lifestyle choice for many - to lose weight, reduce fatigue and bloating, and even cure autism - based on very little evidence and a tonne of media coverage.

-Learn which foods you can and can’t eat, not just bread, pasta and pizza.
-Other hidden sources can be found in everything from stock cubes to lipstick.
+3. If you’re diagnosed medically, do your research.
+Learn which foods you can and can’t eat, not just breads, pasta and pizza.
+Find any hidden sources that are found in everything from stock cubes to lipstick.

-Gluten is sticky - which means any pots, pans and baking trays that you’ve cooked or baked within the past need replacing with fresh ones.
-All the gluten-free kitchenware should be cleaned with a separate scourer.
-Unless washing is done with a dishwasher.
+4. Create a gluten free environment.
+Gluten is sticky - which means any pots, pans and baking trays that you’ve cooked or baked with in the past need replacing with fresh ones.
+Unless you have a dishwasher, make sure your gluten free kitchenware is cleaned with a separate scourer.